 Tiny Bee Lily

-Lilium regale bears trumpet-shaped flowers similar to those you see on Easter lilies.
-However, unlike Easter lilies, the regal lily will grow five feet tall and needs support for its stems, which may bear two dozen six-inch long flowers each.Continue to 10 of 15 below.
+Lilium regale or the regal lily bears trumpet-shaped flowers similar to those you see on Easter lilies.
+However, unlike Easter lilies, the regal lily will grow 5 feet tall and needs support for its stems, which may bear two dozen 6-inch-long flowers each.Continue to 9 of 14 below.

 Robert Swanson Lily

-The gold and bronze tones of 'Luxor' Asiatic lily will make a splash in your summer garden, especially when planted with orange companion plants like cosmos or butterfly weed.
-Hybrid lilies like 'Luxor' do not come true from seed, so propagate them by taking offsets or scales by lifting the bulbs and peeling away baby "bulblets."Continue to 14 of 15 below.
+The gold and bronze tones of the Luxor Asiatic lily will make a splash in your summer garden, especially when planted with orange companion plants like cosmos or butterfly weed.
+Hybrid lilies like Luxor do not come true from seed, so propagate them by taking offsets or scales by lifting the bulbs and peeling away baby bulblets.Continue to 13 of 14 below.